 Black-owned asset management firms are introducing product offerings that cater towards increased interest from institutional investors towards real assets such as infrastructure and private equity, according to Fatima Vawda, 27four Investment Managers Managing Director.

 Recognized by industry leaders for extensive coverage on African Asset Management

 Markets & Industry News

-IFC, a member of the World Bank Group, and Kenya’s Capital Markets Authority (CMA) have signed an agreement to strengthen corporate governance and to position Kenyan firms to be more competitive.
+IFC, a member of the World Bank Group, and West Africa Regional Stock Exchange, Bourse Régionale des Valeurs Mobilières, have signed an agreement to cooperate toward improving corporate governance practices of listed companies.